 Serving the People

 Semcac conducts a survey every 3 years in order to help determine the needs of people that we serve in southeastern Minnesota.
 View the 2014 Community Needs Assessment and Plan.
 (2017 Community Needs Assessment and Plan, coming soon.)

-View or download the 2015 Semcac booklet detailing our services and information.
+View or download the 2018 all agency Semcac booklet detailing our services and information.

 County Impact Reports – Fiscal Year 2017